marick/refactoring-examples/split-into-two/README.md

-   `SettingAuthority` to the `ValueTweaker` and to the appropriate object down toward the hardware, and (3) continues to connect the `Controller` to the objects that don’t have anything to do with changing the tweakable value.
+   `SettingAuthority` to the `ValueTweaker` and to the appropriate object down toward the hardware, and (3) continues to connect the `Controller` to the objects that don't have anything to do with changing the tweakable value.
 Confirm (manually) that both tweaking and the remaining `Controller` end-to-end behaviors work.

-1. Since it no longer uses its superclass’s behavior, change `Controller` so that it’s no longer a subclass of `SettingAuthority`.
+1. Since it no longer uses its superclass's behavior, change `Controller` so that it's no longer a subclass of `SettingAuthority`.

-1. Change the wire-up-the-whole-subsystem object so that it also makes story B’s vertical slice (new `ValueTweaker`, new `SettingAuthority`, new connection to the hardware).
+1. Change the wire-up-the-whole-subsystem object so that it also makes story B's vertical slice (new `ValueTweaker`, new `SettingAuthority`, new connection to the hardware).
 Confirm manually.